Introduction of Three-Tier AWS Architecture

 Benefits of a Three-Tier AWS Architecture

-• Offers good performance as the presentation tier does cache operations.
+- It offers good performance as the presentation tier performs cache operations.
 This enables better network utilization and also reduces the load on application and data tiers.

 Prerequisites